regainer27/edimax-br-6478ac_v3-br-6478ac_v3_1.0.15/2/README.md

 The firmware can be downloaded in this website[1] and using FirmAE to simulate the router environment.
 The result of simulating as follows:
 ![alt text](image-6.png)
-using ghidra we can konw the relate function name is formDiskFormat
+using ghidra we can konw the relate action name is formDiskFormat
 ![alt text](image-4.png)